nickwang14/westside-muaythai/content/pages/home.md

 All you need to bring is comfortable shorts or any athletic wear you feel comfortable sweating (a lot) in, and a water bottle.

-However, if you're experienced in Muaythai, we highly recommend you wear muaythai shorts, a pair of gloves, handwraps, as well as mouthguard and shinguards if you plan on/have been invited to sparring.
+However, if you're experienced in Muaythai, we highly recommend you wear muaythai shorts, a pair of gloves, handwraps, as well as mouthguard and shinguards if you plan on/have been invited to _spar_.

-### We also sell team branded gear at the gym
+#### We also sell team branded gear at the gym

-However, stock is limited and subject to our ordering process, here are some recommended options if you want gear now:
+However, stock is limited and subject to our ordering process, here are some other recommended options:

 - [Gloves](https://www.amazon.ca/RDX-Sparring-Training-Kickboxing-Punching/dp/B08MWSBKB6/ref=sr_1_1_sspa?crid=88V1AN44E72V&keywords=muay+thai+gloves&qid=1683644788&sprefix=muaythai+gloves%2Caps%2C72&sr=8-1-spons&psc=1&smid=A1XZFGTUY1OJKO&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUExN1VSTjlaS0tXU05SJmVuY3J5cHRlZElkPUEwMDQxMzM3MTBNVzY4QTMxSjhROSZlbmNyeXB0ZWRBZElkPUEwNDU2Nzk2Q1dMWjM2UDExNk5ZJndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==&_encoding=UTF8&tag=westsidemuayt-20&linkCode=ur2&linkId=1006b0325cc9599e2e70d996c36ccdc5&camp=15121&creative=330641)